Aaron8187/Ematatu-Sacco-System/README.md

-# Ematatu-Sacco-System
+# matatu-management-System
-A sacco managements system for matatu saccos in kenya built on raw PHP.
+A matatu managements system